-This problem set has 7 questions, each with several parts.
+This problem set has 6 questions, each with several parts.
 Answer them as clearly and concisely as possible.
 You may discuss ideas with others in the class, but your solutions and presentation must be your own.
 Do not look at anyone else's solutions or copy them from anywhere.

-Turn in your solutions on Thursday, Mar 6, 2025 before 11:59pm by uploading it online to Gradescope.
+Turn in your solutions on Thursday, March 6, 2025 before 11:59pm by uploading it online to Gradescope (you should already have been added to the class).